Kevin Can F**k Himself: Development

 In November 2018, it was announced AMC had opened a writers' room on the series as part of its scripts-to-series development model, with Valerie Armstrong serving as creator and executive producer, with Rashida Jones and Will McCormack serving as executive producers under their Le Train Train banner.
 In October 2019, AMC ordered the series.

 The show's title is an allusion to Kevin Can Wait, a 2016 CBS sitcom starring Kevin James, which was heavily criticized for the manner in which the lead character's wife (played by Erinn Hayes) was written out of the show in the second season.
 Although Kevin Can F**k Himself is not meant as a direct parody of Kevin Can Wait, that incident served as a jumping-off point for the creative team of Kevin Can F**k Himself to make a show exploring the implications of gender roles in American family sitcoms.
 On August 27, 2021, AMC renewed the series for a second season.
 On November 30, 2021, AMC confirmed the series would conclude after two seasons.

 Casting

 In February 2020, Annie Murphy joined the series' cast in the leading role.
 In March 2020, Eric Petersen, Mary Hollis Inboden and Alex Bonifer joined the cast in starring roles.
 In May 2020, Raymond Lee and Brian Howe also joined the cast in starring roles.
 In January 2021, Meghan Leathers and Candice Coke joined the cast in recurring roles.

-In May 2022, Erinn Hayes from "Kevin Can Wait" was cast in a guest role.
+In May 2022, Erinn Hayes from Kevin Can Wait was cast in a guest role.

-Shooting
+Shooting Locations

 The McRoberts house exteriors were shot on Nason Street in Brockton, Massachusetts.
 Other shooting locations around Massachusetts include Worcester, Hingham, Milton, Randolph, Canton, Common Market Restaurants in Quincy, and in Brockton the Campello Station of the United States Postal Service and the First Evangelical Lutheran Church.